 We are responsible for conducting our business in accordance with the law and ensuring that public money is safeguarded, properly accounted for and used economically, efficiently and effectively.
 We are committed to the highest standards of conduct, progressing towards the city's vision with robust controls over the use of resources, intelligent and open decision making, and accountability and transparency.
-We have set out this commitment in our Code of Corporate Comporate Constitution.
+We have set out this commitment in our Code of Corporate Governance (The Code) which forms part of our Constitution.
 The Code outlines how we operate, how decisions are made and the procedures followed to ensure efficiency, transparency and accountability.